 The month of July is traditionally a time in Central Ohio when family plans involve picnics and parties in the great outdoors.
 If your summer fun includes a senior loved one, planning heart smart menus is important.
 Many picnic and party foods are high in fat, salt, and sodium.

 All three are known to contribute to an increase in blood pressure and can exacerbate existing conditions such as Congestive Heart Failure (CHF) and Chronic Obstructive Pulmonary Disease (COPD).
-The experts from The Macintosh Heart Health Center have pulled together some quick tips to help you make smart food choices this summer.
+The experts from The MacIntosh have pulled together some quick tips to help you make smart food choices this summer.

 Heart Healthy Picnic Tips for Older Adults in Central Ohio

 Instead of buying fried chicken to go at the local supermarket or fast food restaurant, bake up a quick and healthy version at home.
 It is as easy as rolling chicken breasts in Greek yogurt and covering them in panko breadcrumbs and your favorite seasonings.
 Line a baking sheet with foil and set a wire rack on top of the baking sheet.
 Spritz with a healthy cooking spray of your choice.
 Place the chicken on the wire rack and bake 40 to 45 minutes until golden brown.
 By skipping the heavy breading and oils, you can cut the grams of fat from an average of 20 per serving to 7 or 8.

 If potato or macaroni salads are a must-have part of your family’s menu, lighten them up this year.
 While switching to mustard-based salads is best, another option is to replace some of the mayonnaise with low-fat plain yogurt.
 Our friends at WebMD have some great tricks for creating healthier salads you can try out this summer.